mattphillips/jest-expect-message/README.md

 - `expect(actual, message, options?)`
   - `actual`: The value you would normally pass into an `expect` to assert against with a given matcher.
   - `message`: String, the custom message you want to be printed should the `expect` fail.
-  - `options`: An optional object that controls if the custom message prefix and/or if the original matcher message are shown.
+  - `options`: An optional object that controls what is shown as part of the custom message.
-    - type: `{ showPrefix: boolean, showMatcherMessage: boolean }`
-    - Note: `options` is optional and so are both `showPrefix` and `showMatcherMessage` which will be defaulted to `true`.
+    - `showPrefix: boolean`: If `false` will not show the `Custom message:` prefix.
+Default: `true`
+    - `showMatcherMessage: boolean`: If `false` will not show the matchers original error message.
+Default: `true`
+    - `showStack: boolean`: If `false` will not show the matchers stack trace.
+Default: `true`

 ```js
 test('returns 2 when adding 1 and 1', () => {